bhisaac/5eFP/5eFP-SRD.md

 Your medicine stabilizes wounds.

 Choose any number of creatures your character can see within 6 squares of you who are at MAX Wounds.
-The chosen creatures receive 1 point of healing.
+The chosen creatures stabilize, discarding 1 wound and the unconscious condition.

 > #### Other Game Systems
 > Choose any number of creatures your character can see within 6 squares of you who are unconscious and dying.
-The selected creatures receive sufficient healing to stabilize their wounds, regain minimal health, and awaken, allowing them to take action on their next turn.
+The selected creatures receive sufficient healing to stabilize their wounds, regain minimum health, and awaken, allowing them to take action on their next turn.
 >
 > 5eFP is forgiving around character death because the point of 5eFP is not to kill off all the PCs as fast as possible.
 Instead, it encourages _ongoing gameplay with familiar characters to engender a felt experience over time_.
 If your game has no grace period wherein PCs may recover from a deadly blow, then allow an inspired medicine to bring them back, but at the edge of death (one more hit will take them out again).